Thai military seeks Facebook, Google cooperation with censorship

-BANGKOK Thailand's military junta will send officials to Singapore and Japan in coming days to seek tighter censorship of social media from Facebook, Google Inc and instant messenger service Line, a government spokesman said on Thursday.
+BANGKOK Thailand's military junta will send officials to Singapore and Japan in coming days to seek tighter censorship of social media from Facebook (FB.O), Google Inc (GOOGL.O) and instant messenger service Line, a government spokesman said on Thursday.

 The military has sought to stifle criticism as it consolidates power after toppling an elected government on May 22, detaining politicians and restricting print, radio and broadcast media.